nestauk/sg_covid_impact/reports/technical_report/4_results.md

 <div class=altair s3_path="tweets_open_close_norm.json" static_path="tweets_open_close_norm.png" id="fig:tweets_open_close_norm"> Relative frequency of "open" or "close" being contained in a tweet's text when compared to the same week in the previous year
 </div>

-[@fig:tweets_open_close_norm] shows a large sharp spike in tweets containing "close" in the middle of March 2020 when the country first went into lockdown.
+[@fig:tweets_open_close_norm] shows a large, sharp spike in tweets containing "close" in the middle of March 2020 when the country first went into lockdown.
-Half as many tweets mentioned "close" in the week of April 15; however this way due to an increase in tweets mentioning "close" in Easter 2019, rather than an effect from April 2020.
+Half as many tweets mentioned "close" in the week of April 15; however this was due to an increase in tweets mentioning "close" in Easter 2019, rather than an effect from April 2020.
 There is a large but wider peak in tweets containing "open" in June and July 2020, when restrictions were due to be lifted.
-From October 2020, the number of tweets mentioning "close" rises again as more restrictions were imposed.
+From October 2020, the number of tweets mentioning "close" rose again as more restrictions were imposed.
-A peak in "close" in mid-February needs more investigation.
+There is an anomalous peak in tweets mentioning "close" in mid-February that would merit further investigation in future.

 <div class=altair s3_path="tweet_section_stack_terms.json" static_path="tweet_section_stack_terms.png" id="fig:tweet_section_stack_terms">Proportion of a weeks tweets (across all SIC sections) mentioning various terms, plotted by SIC section
 </div>